SCCWRP/bmp-hydrology-calculator/README_infiltration.md

 </div>

 where $y_{ave}$ is the average depth within the selected time window, $y_i$ represents individual smoothed depth values within the window, and $n$ is the number of data points in the window.

+SCCWRP is grateful to Matthew McGauley from Villanova University for providing foundational logic for the infiltration calculator.